Skip to main content

 Convenience Fee

 Accepting payment by credit card is a service being provided for your convenience.
 Each transaction will be charged a $2.00 convenience fee.
-If you do not wish to incur this fee, please choose one of the alternate payment methods available to you.
+If you do not wish to incur this fee, please choose one of the alternate payment methods available.

 Refund Policy